m-cat/rouge/README.md

 ## Encodings

-Rouge is only for UTF-8 strings.
+RougeLines is only for UTF-8 strings.
 If you'd like to highlight a string with a different encoding, please convert it to UTF-8 first.

 ## Other integrations

 * Middleman: [middleman-syntax](https://github.com/middleman/middleman-syntax) (@bhollis)
 * Middleman: [middleman-rouge][] (@Linuus)
 * RDoc: [rdoc-rouge][] (@zzak)
-* Rouge::Rails: [render code samples in your rails views][rouge-rails] (@jacobsimeon)
+* RougeLines::Rails: [render code samples in your rails views][rouge-rails] (@jacobsimeon)

 [middleman-rouge]: https://github.com/Linuus/middleman-rouge
 [rdoc-rouge]: https://github.com/zzak/rdoc-rouge